ianbryant2/FlapGUI/README.md

 (Going from most important to least)

+1. Allow UI window to close only when the launched process closes

 1. Do not require the user to press the enter button when entering information into the GUI

 1. Add the ability to evaluate own weights

 1. Do not allow multiple processes to run at once

 Setup (Tested on Windows with Java 17.09 and Maven 3.9.5)
 --------------------------------------------------------